 When a client has been hired, job coaching services are offered.
+(See Appendix B to review the form that will be signed when a client is placed on a job.)
 The ES does not replace the employer/employee relationship and is NOT a workplace supervisor.
 The assigned ES will act as a "coach/trainer" for initial, intensive support to help the worker learn and become stable on the job.
-The ES will ensure complete orientation of the client onto their new job to ensure success, if this is not possible due to certain circumstances.
-This orientation may include onsite Disability Awareness and Sensitivity Training to the employees and supervisors that may be interacting with the client.
-PAEP staff is encouraged meet with clients/employers virtually to provide support.
-This may include coaching the client, inperson or virtually, on the duties of their job as well as the work culture at the work setting.
+The ES will ensure complete orientation of the client onto their new job to ensure success, if this is not possible due to certain circumstances, PAEP staff is encouraged meet with clients/employers virtually to provide support.
+This may include coaching the client, in-person or virtually, on the duties of their job as well as the work culture at the work setting.
 The ES will also advise on job standards and work requirements for the worker to gain independence.
 Coaching can also be used when job tasks change and the worker needs to become acclimated to new tasks.
 Since each client has unique needs, job coaching services vary and may include task analyses, observation followed by a discussion about methods to improve, implementing reasonable accommodations, or assistive technology instruction.
 PAEP staff will work to revise and modify the job training plan based on each individual's needs, however may not always be experts in this area.
-PAEP uses a variety of resources to address these modifications such as the Job Accommodation Network (JAN). or Donka Computer Training Center, and the Illinois Assistive Technology Project.
+PAEP uses a variety of resources to address these modifications such as the Job Accommodation Network (JAN), or Donka Computer Training Center, and the Illinois Assistive Technology Project.